 Renaming a file or folder

-You can rename a file or folder by selecting it, then choose 'Rename' from the right-click contextual menu.
+You can rename a file or folder by selecting it, then choosing 'Rename File' from the rightclick contextual menu.
+This will display a simple window where you can type in a new name for your image.